Vishesh-Gupta/cryptoZombies/README.md

 # cryptoZombies

 *cryptoZombies* is the most common platform for developers to learn Solidity and about development on Ethereum, the programmable blockchain.
-It is a course started by *Loom Network*, that talks about variety of concepts of solidity starting from what a contract is and in detail to what tokens are an
+It is a course started by *Loom Network*, that talks about variety of concepts of solidity starting from what a contract is and in detail to what tokens are.

 Taking an early initiative, access to special lessons was provided (Lessons 7 & 8) for creating custom game elements to their CCG/TCG game called Relentless (earlier called Zombie Battleground)

-Recently, after the news from Facebook launching `libra`, courses on that were added.
-Later on the course was removed from the curriculum though I have a README.md available

 More courses were added for how to test with truffle and how to build oracles.
-Furthermore development with zkSync and advanced concepts for zkSync
+Furthermore development with zkSync and advanced concepts for zkSync.

 ## The Curriculum